LiHRaM/distributed-systems/8_blockchain/8_Assignment.md

   2. Compute the Merkle root hash for the transactions
   3. Solve the puzzle on the previous block,  for immutability
   4. Broadcast the new header
-  5. Go on collecting new transactions for next blockMiners  receive  compensation  for  computing  then ext block.
+  5. Go on collecting new transactions for next blockMiners receive compensation for computing the next block.
 ## Smart Contracts: gas prices for different primities, Solidity
-* ** Smart contracts are computer protocols that facilitate, verify or enforce the negotiation or performance of a contract, or that make a contractual clause unneccessary.
+* Smart contracts are computer protocols that facilitate, verify or enforce the negotiation or performance of a contract, or that make a contractual clause unneccessary.
-* ** The rules are penalties are defined around an agreement, same as with traditional contracts, but automatically enforces those contracts.
+* The rules are penalties are defined around an agreement, same as with traditional contracts, but automatically enforces those contracts.
-* ** Smart contracts are code that are added to the blockchain.
+* Smart contracts are code that are added to the blockchain.
 ### Ethereum
-* ** Ethereum is a smart contract based blockchain.
+* Ethereum is a smart contract based blockchain.
 Contracts live in the distributed network, and has its own balance of Ether, the currency/ fuel, memory and code.
-* ** Every time a transaction is sent to a contract, the code for the contract is executed
+* Every time a transaction is sent to a contract, the code for the contract is executed
-  * ** The contract can perform transactions, store data and interact with other contracts.
+  * The contract can perform transactions, store data and interact with other contracts.
-* ** To run contracts, a transaction with Ether is made to the contract, optionally with additional input.
+* To run contracts, a transaction with Ether is made to the contract, optionally with additional input.
-* ** The contract runs until it completes or runs out of Ether.
+* The contract runs until it completes or runs out of Ether.
-* ** Ether is awarded to the winning miner.
+* Ether is awarded to the winning miner.
-* ** Each miner runs the smart contract, and produces the same output.
+* Each miner runs the smart contract, and produces the same output.
 ### Solidity
-* ** An object oriented language for implementing smart contracts.
+* An object oriented language for implementing smart contracts.
-* ** Used in Ethereum.
+* Used in Ethereum.